A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 Like a number of his colleagues, Reyes cannot answer some fundamental questions about the powerful forces arrayed against us in the Middle East.

-But uh whoever wrote this, it's a public CQ.
+But whoever wrote this, it's public CQ.

-Uh I thought it only right now to pose the same questions to a Democrat, especially one who will take charge of the intelligence panel come January.
+I thought it only right now to pose the same questions to a Democrat, especially one who will take charge of the intelligence panel come January.

-The former border patrol agent also sits in the Armed Services Committee.
+The former Border Patrol agent also sits in the Armed Services Committee.

-Reyes stumbled when I asked him a simple question about Al-Qaeda at the end of a 40-minute interview in his orifice last week.
+Reyes stumbled when I asked him a simple question about al-Qaeda at the end of a 40-minute interview in his orifice last week.

 The dialogue went like this.

-I asked, Sunni or Shia?
+Al-Qaeda is what, I asked, Sunni or Shia?

-Uh Al Qaeda, they have both, Reyes said.
+Al-Qaeda, they have both, Reyes said.

 You're talking about predominantly?